glass-ships/centroot/README.md

 # CentROOT

 A CentOS 7 Docker image with Cern ROOT 6.14 and its dependencies built in.
+Includes Anaconda3.

+This image can be used as a base environment into which you can install analysis packages that depend on ROOT.

+You can also build in an installation of JupyterLab and set it up to run through your local host.
+(This is black magic to me though, I recommend looking into [this repository](https://github.com/slaclab/slac-jupyterhub) as an example)